 Although heat diffusers do share the same drawback of any diffuser that relies on evaporation—the potential of fractionating the oil into its components instead of putting the whole oil into the air––heat diffusers are a very economical and quiet method of diffusing essential oils.

 Nebulizing diffusers are very powerful and effective diffusers for essential oils.
 They don’t require water, instead using an atomizer to distribute essential oil particles directly into the air.
 With these diffusers, the oil bottle usually connects directly to the unit.
-Nebulizing diffusers quickly distribute a lot of oil into the air in just a few minutes, but should only be used for 10 minutes or less or you might end up with much more oil in the air than is needed or even safe.
+Nebulizing diffusers quickly distribute a lot of oil into the air in just a few minutes, but should only be used for short periods of time and intermittently or you might end up with much more oil in the air than is needed or even safe.

 This is the type of diffuser you might consider using during times when your household is sick and in need of a quick dispersing of essential oils to treat your symptoms (for example, when everyone has coughs and congestion) because it will disperse the greatest concentration of essential oils the most quickly.
 The nebulizing diffuser I have and love using is the Opulence Nebulizing Diffuser from Organic Aromas.
 We have been using this diffuser since January when we all had the flu, and now into allergy season.
 It’s also become my favorite for when I know a migraine is coming on as well.
 This beautiful ceramic and glass diffuser adds beauty to my room decor and has an intermittent setting so that I am assured of safe diffusing.